 Upper St. Clair Welcomes You!

 USC Drop Site for old recycle cans will be at: Clair's Kennel, 1820 McLaughlin Run Rd.
-(Township Building Parking Lot); or the Community & Recreation Center, 1551 Mayview Road, near the pavilion.
+(Township Building Parking Lot); or the parking lot by the Public Works building, 1751 McLaughlin Run Rd.
 Drop Sites will be available through April.

 From March-June 2015, PennDot has contracted with Tri-State Traffic Data, Inc., a vendor on the Department of General Services Traffic Engineering Count Services Contract, to collect traffic data on municipally owned roads within Allegheny County.
 Click here for the list of Upper St. Clair roads that will be monitored for this count.